clij/clijx-assistant/installation.md

 * **Memory size**: As image processing is [memory-bound](https://en.wikipedia.org/wiki/Memory_bound_function) look out for GPUs with large memory.
 For typical scenarios it is recommended to buy GPUs with at least 8 GB of GDDR6 RAM memory.
-* **Memory Bandwidth**: GPU vendors specify their products computing capabilities with various terminology and metrics. look out for memory bandwidth: typical GDDR4-based GPUs have a memory bandwidth > 400 GB/s.
+* **Memory Bandwidth**: GPU vendors specify their products computing capabilities with various terminology and metrics.
+ Look out for memory bandwidth: typical GDDR4-based GPUs have a memory bandwidth < 100 GB/s.
- Quite some GDDR5 GPUs for example offer < 100 GB/s.
+ Quite some GDDR6 GPUs for example offer > 400 GB/s.
  Thus, GDDR6-based GPUs may compute image processing results about 4 times faster!
 * **Integrated GPUs**: If you desire processing images in long workflows, it might make sense to use integrated GPUs with access to huge amounts of DDR4-memory.
 They are more affordable.